Western bluebird: Breeding

 The western bluebird nests in cavities or in nest boxes, competing with tree swallows, house sparrows, and European starlings for natural nesting locations.
 Because of the high level of competition, house sparrows often attack western bluebirds for their nests.
 The attacks are made both in groups or alone.
 Attacks by starlings can be reduced if the nesting box opening is kept to 1.5 in diameter to avoid takeover.
-Nest boxes come into effect when the species is limited and dying out due to the following predators: cats, raccoons, possums, and select birds of prey such as the Cooper's hawk.
+Nest boxes come into effect when the species is limited and dying out due to the following predators: cats, raccoons, opossums, and select birds of prey such as the Cooper's hawk.
 Ants, bees, earwigs, and wasps can crawl into the nesting boxes and damage the newborns.
 Western bluebirds are among the birds that nest in cavities, or holes in trees, or nest boxes.
 Their beaks are too weak and small to dig out their own holes, so they rely on woodpeckers to make their nest sites for them.

 In restored forests, western bluebirds have a higher probability of successfully fledging young than in untreated forests, but they are at greater risk of parasitic infestations.
 The effects on post-fledging survival are unknown.
 They have been found to enjoy more success with nest boxes than in natural cavities.
 They started egg-laying earlier, had higher nesting success and lower predation rates, and fledged more young in boxes than in cavities, but they did not have larger clutches of eggs.
 The eggs are commonly two to eight per clutch, with average size 20.8 × 16.2 mm.
 Eggs are oval in shape with a smooth and glossy shell.
 They are pale blue to bluish-white and sometimes white in color.
 Nestlings remain in a nest about 19 to 22 days before fledging.
 In a good year, the parents can rear two broods, with four to six eggs per clutch.
 According to genetic studies, 45% of western bluebirds' nests carried young that were not offspring of the male partner.
 In addition, they help their parents raise a new brood after their own nest fails.

 Food and feeding

 The western bluebird pounces on the ground when looking for food, such as worms and berries.
 It also flies to catch aerial prey, like insects, when available.
-The western bluebird consumes water from nearby streams and commonly used bird baths.
+The western bluebird consumes water from nearby streams and commonly use bird baths.

 These birds wait on a perch and fly down to catch insects, sometimes catching them in midair.
-They mainly eat insects and berries.
+They mainly eat insects and berries, and will regularly come to bird feeders if mealworms or other insects are supplied.